Thrombosed Hemorrhoid

 Is a purple hemorrhoid always thrombosed?

 Not always.
 A purple lump near the anus is often a thrombosed external hemorrhoid, but other anorectal conditions can look similar.
-A specialist can confirm the diagnosis.
+A colorectal specialist can confirm the diagnosis.

 How long does a purple hemorrhoid last?